An interview with our Managing Director

 One of Main Roads strategic initiatives is our commitment to increased Aboriginal economic participation and engagement, how is that progressing?

 Our Transport Portfolio Aboriginal Engagement Team was awarded this year's IPAA WA Achievement Award for Best Practice in Procurement and were commended for facilitating cultural recognition and embedding best practice in Aboriginal participation.
-I am really pleased with the approach and commitment from our people and supply partners – creating new opportunities with a range of teams across the state consistently driving change for these achievements.
+I am really pleased with the approach and commitment from our people and supply partners – creating new opportunities with a range of teams across the state consistently driving change in this space.

 Last financial year you celebrated the first of the regions to successfully transition to in-house maintenance delivery, have the successes carried on into 2024?

-The initiative allows us to diversify our staff's skills and the knowledge while providing stable local regional employment encouraging families to live in the regions improving local spending and community benefits.
+The initiative allows us to diversify our staff's skills and knowledge while providing stable local regional employment and encouraging families to live in the regions improving local spending and community benefits.

-One of the greatest opportunities we recognised from this initiative is the ability to support Aboriginal participation an engagement.
-We have also made efforts to directly engage local Aboriginal businesses with more than 65 being apart of our Panel Contracts for In-House Maintenance.
-I am proud of the progress we have made on this front so far, yet the job isn't finished yet with the transition of the Kimberly region set for the end of this year.
+One of the greatest opportunities we recognised from this initiative is the ability to support Aboriginal participation and engagement.
+We have also made efforts to directly engage local Aboriginal businesses with more than 65 being a part of our Panel Contracts for In-House Maintenance.
+I am proud of the progress we have made on this front so far, but the job isn't finished yet with the transition of the Kimberly region set for the end of this year.

 What culture are you looking to build and what are you doing to achieve that?

-Last year we saw formation of eight new diversity reference groups and a Diversity Council.
-I'd like to acknowledge the hard work they've been doing to develop our new Diversity, Equity, and Inclusion (DEI) action plan - work collaborating to gather knowledge and perspectives for actions and initiatives helping to achieve our commitment.
+Last year we saw the formation of eight new diversity reference groups and a Diversity Council.
+I'd like to acknowledge the hard work they've been doing to develop our new Diversity, Equity, and Inclusion (DEI) action plan - working collaboratively to gather knowledge and indentify actions and initiatives to progress this work.
 In late 2023 we launched our Road to Diversity, Equity, and Inclusion framework.
 This is a starting point, built on a very inclusive process based on strong engagement with our workforce.
 A key part of the approach that we have taken is to acknowledge that we don't necessarily have all the answers or know all the right questions to ask, but that's what the framework is about.
 This is not a project that's going to end in six months it's a framework for carrying us forward.

 Traditionally the construction and engineering industry is a male-dominated environment.
 Are you addressing that?